AdaMuon: Adaptive Muon Optimizer: Introduction

 \section{Introduction}

-The optimization algorithm is a cornerstone of modern deep learning.
-It governs the trajectory of training and significantly impacts both convergence speed and generalization performance.
-As the scale of models increases to billions or trillions of parameters \citep{brown2020language, chowdhery2022palm, touvron2023llama,liu2024deepseek,kimik2}, the demands on optimizers have grown accordingly.
-Traditional stochastic gradient descent (SGD) with momentum \citep{polyak1964some} remains a strong baseline, yet its sensitivity to learning rate and lack of adaptivity often limits its applicability in large-scale, heterogeneous settings.
-In contrast, adaptive methods such as AdaGrad \citep{duchi2011adaptive}, RMSProp \citep{tieleman2012lecture}, Adam \citep{kingma2015adam}, and AdamW \citep{loshchilov2017decoupled} have become the de facto standards for training language models due to their robustness, ease of tuning, and fast initial progress.
+Optimization algorithms are a cornerstone of modern deep learning, directly shaping training dynamics and influencing both convergence speed and generalization performance.
+As model scales have grown to billions or even trillions of parameters \citep{brown2020language, chowdhery2022palm, touvron2023llama,liu2024deepseek,kimik2}, optimizers face increasingly heterogeneous gradient landscapes and complex parameter geometries.
+Adaptive methods \citep{duchi2011adaptive, tieleman2012lecture, loshchilov2017decoupled}, exemplified by Adam \citep{kingma2015adam}, have become the de facto choice for large-scale training owing to their variance-based step size control and ease of tuning.
+However, over a decade after its introduction, the field is witnessing a growing demand for a new generation of optimizers that are better aligned with the computational and statistical challenges of training modern large foundation models.

-Nowadays, as modern large-scale models continue to grow in size and complexity, their parameter spaces exhibit increasingly rich inter-dependencies and matrix-structured geometries.
-This has motivated growing interest in optimization algorithms that exploit global structure within the gradients to achieve better conditioning and more efficient training dynamics.

-Muon \citep{jordan2024muon} has recently emerged as a promising next-generation optimizer.
-Built upon matrix geometry, Muon employs polar decomposition to transform raw gradients into spectrally normalized, direction-only update matrices.
-This approach enables Muon to produce well-conditioned and geometry-preserving updates, offering significantly improved stability and learning dynamics, particularly for large-scale two-dimensional parameter structures such as weight matrices in transformer architectures \citep{liu2025muon,shah2025practical,chen2025muon,tveit2025muon}.
-Remarkably, Muon has been successfully deployed in ultra-scale training settings, including the recent KIMI Moonshot model \citep{kimik2} with over 1 trillion parameters, where it served as the primary optimization engine.
+Muon \citep{jordan2024muon} has been introduced as a representative of this emerging direction.
+It applies polar decomposition to transform raw momentum matrices into spectrally normalized, direction-only updates.
+This orthogonalization yields improved stability for large-scale two-dimensional parameter blocks such as transformer weight matrices \citep{liu2025muon,shah2025practical,chen2025muon,tveit2025muon}, and has already been deployed in ultra-scale training, including GLM-4.5 \citep{zeng2025glm} with 355B parameters and KIMI Moonshot \citep{kimik2} with over 1T parameters.
+It is widely regarded as a strong candidate for the next-generation optimizer that could potentially replace Adam in large-scale model training.